marksantoso/starwars_search/README.md

 # Starwars character search
-# Assignment interview
+# Assignment for CM interview

-An application where people can rate their favourite Star Wars characters
+- SPA built in react.js
+- Users can browse characters and upvote or downvote there favourite characters
+- Ability to search
+- Accessibility options
+- Users can comment on characters
+- View further details of characters

+To start:

+Run 'npm start'